Kashefa Hussain

-Kashefa Hussain (born 1 July 1958) is a Bangladeshi justice of the High Court Division.
+Kashefa Hussain (born 1 July 1958) is a retired judge of the Appellate Division of Bangladesh Supreme Court.

 Early life and education

 Hussain was born on 1 July 1958.
 Her father, Syed Muhammad Hussain was also a justice.
 Her mother's name is Suraiya Hussain.
 She passed her B.A and M.A in English literature from University of Dhaka.
 She has completed her second masters in law from University of London.

 Career

 Hussain was elevated as additional judge of the High Court Division on 5 August 2013.
+She resigned from her post in the face of students agitation.